emilthaudal/emilthaudal/README.md

 Hey, Emil here

-I'm a Software Engineer working at Lunar.
+I'm a Software Engineer working at Whiteaway Group.
 I'm using my GitHub account for various side-projects.

 Feel free to reach out!